feed4love/basic_bank/README.md

 13) All the endpoints that are not included or directly referenced in the requirements, or they are needs based on asumptions, are accesible by a unique controller for this tasks, will startup according the value of com.inrip.bank.param.debug.enabled.
 Also some service are going to include debug traces on json responses if this parameter is set to true.

 14) The endpoint to retrieve transactions by account_iban has been protected to return a maximun of 20 items.
-The user is allowed to especify on the request url the parameters page and the size.
-By default, the controller establish page to 0 and size to 5.
-If the request has set a page where isn't data to response, then the service returns Http400 BadRequest.
+The client side can especify the page and the size of the result list.
+By default, the controller set page to 0 and max size to 5.
+If the request has set a page where isn't data to response, then the service will returns empty Http204 NO CONTENT.

 # Main components